Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/scripts.png)
 **Figure 76** our scripts.

-while running that script, on my terminal I saw what he did which going to create new file and setup the **.config** file and make it and create initramfs which going to be use under the iso file which I am going to have after that script will done it magic, and this take long time to cook, but on the second script **02_build_kernel.sh** you can see that we use mrproper to clear the local config file and after that we going to create new config file base on the kernel.config file.
+while running that script, on my terminal I saw what it did which going to create new file and setup the **.config** file and make it and create initramfs which going to be use under the iso file which I am going to have after that script will done it magic, and this take long time to cook, but on the second script **02_build_kernel.sh** you can see that we use mrproper to clear the local config file and after that we going to create new config file base on the kernel.config file.

 ![LPIC2 Post](/assets/images/lpic2/makeconfig.png)
 **Figure 77** make config file.